 The Penny Hoarder is a humorous title that will attract a lot of people who are interested in finance, but especially those who are concerned with personal finances.

-Their about page says, “The Penny Hoarder’s mission is to make personal finance less intimidating and accessible.
+The about page they wrote says, “The Penny Hoarder’s mission is to make personal finance less intimidating and accessible.
 We do this by providing inspiration and actionable blogging advice to millions of readers on how to make, save and manage money.”
 That’s a pretty great mission statement that related directly back to their blog’s name.

 4. The Millennial Money Man